Statistic St. Petersburg Florida National

 St. Petersburg Racial Demographics & Ethnicity

-Recognizing the racial demographics and ethnicity breakdown of St. Petersburg is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
-In St. Petersburg, the racial breakdown comprises 69% White, 21.3% Black or African American, 3.5% Asian, 0.2% American Indian, and 0% Native Hawaiian, with 8.4% of the population identifying as Hispanic or Latino.
-87.6% of households reported speaking English only, while 5.5% reported speaking Spanish only.
-Furthermore, 10% of residents were categorized as foreign-born.
+Understanding the St. Petersburg racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
+In St. Petersburg, the racial breakdown indicates 69% White, 21.3% Black or African American, 3.5% Asian, 0.2% American Indian and 0% Native Hawaiian, with 8.4% of the population identifying as Hispanic or Latino.
+Notably, 87.6% of households reported speaking English only, while 5.5% reported speaking Spanish only.
+Additionally, 10% of residents were categorized as foreign-born.

 St. Petersburg Population Density